Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 Why we chose this company: Progressive offers disappearing deductibles, accident forgiveness and an extensive array of discounts.

-With Progressive, you can save on premiums if you’re the RV's original owner or if you pay your policy in advance, amongst other discounts.
+With Progressive, you can save on premiums if you’re the RV's original owner or if you pay your policy in advance, among other discounts.
 However, what makes Progressive’s discount list stand out are disappearing deductibles and accident forgiveness.

 Not many companies provide these discounts, and if they do, they only offer one or the other.
 With disappearing deductibles, the longer you go without filing a claim, the lower your insurance deductibles get.